 - Bolsa Chica Ecological Reserve: This wheelchair and stroller friendly trail starts at the Bolsa Chica Conservancy Interpretive Center.
 From there it follows Highway 1 on an easy 1.5-mile lollipop loop.

 - Bolsa Chica Ecological Reserve North Loop: This trail starts up in the gorgeous neighborhoods surrounding the reserve.
 The almost 4 mile loop beginning on the Brightwater Trail takes you down and then back up the short 104 foot elevation gain.
 This trail is very popular for trail running.

 - Inner Bay Loop Trail: Park in the small lot along PCH opposite the entrance to Bolsa Chica State Beach.
 The Inner Bay Loop Trail is around two miles round trip and takes walkers across the bridge, past Rabbit Island, and around the Bolsa Chica Inner Bay.
 Take a look as you cross over the bridge and you can sometimes catch a glimpse of skates and rays skimming along the shallows here.

-Although the meat of this article has been about the wetlands and upland area that line the hills; Bolsa Chica Ecological Reserve is also a past of the beach side which is the Bolsa Chica State Park.
-The sandy shores are very popular, complete with classic surfing, a dozen volleyball courts, a concession stand and basketball courts.
+Although the meat of this article has been about the wetlands and upland area that line the hills, Bolsa Chica Ecological Reserve is also a part of Bolsa Chica State Park.
+The sandy shores on the other side of PCH are very popular, complete with classic surfing, a dozen volleyball courts, a concession stand, and basketball courts.
 This area is a must stop on a sunny day.
 Here are some tips on visiting the beach: